Business RadioX ®

 John Ray, host of North Fulton Business Radio and Owner, Ray Business Advisors

 John Ray is the host of North Fulton Business Radio.
-John and the team at North Fulton Business Radio, LLC, an affiliate of Business RadioX®, produce the show, and it is recorded inside Renasant Bank in Alpharetta.
+John and the team at North Fulton Business Radio, LLC, an affiliate of Business RadioX®, produce the show, which is recorded inside Renasant Bank in Alpharetta.

-You can find the complete archive of shows by following this link.
-The show is available on all the major podcast apps, including Apple Podcasts, Spotify, Google, Amazon, iHeart Radio, and many others.
+You can find the entire archive of shows by following this link.
+The show is accessible on all major podcast apps, such as Apple Podcasts, Spotify, Google, Amazon, iHeart Radio, and many others.

 John Ray, The Generosity MindsetJohn Ray also operates his own business advisory practice.
 John’s services include advising solopreneurs and small professional services firms on their value, their positioning and business development, and their pricing.
 His clients are professionals who are selling their expertise, such as consultants, coaches, attorneys, CPAs, accountants, bookkeepers, marketing professionals, and other professional services practitioners.